florianstoeber/otel-operator-demo/README.md

 Not working:
 - Metrics exporting to Dynatrace
 - Instrument the missing services
+  - missing:
+    - cart
-  - already done:
+    - checkout
-    - emailservice
+    - frontend
-    - adservice
+    - productcatalog
-    - paymentservice
+    - shipping
 ## 1. Requirements
 - Kubernetes Cluster
 - Destination to send data (Demo is using Dynatrace)